-21 Lonergan, Method in Theology 360.
+20 Lonergan, Method in Theology 360.

-All three of these principles - moral, religious, and Christian - are precarious, thus rendering human community ever imperfect.
-The moral principle, that we are individually responsible for what we make of ourselves but also collectively responsible for the world in which we live, has been rejected on a massive scale by people in positions to assume that collective responsibility.
-But the sustained and consistent influence of the moral principle depends on the effective functioning of religious and moral conversion, and of at least implicit intellectual and psychic conversion, at the level of 'personal values' in the scale of values.
-And the same can be said for the religious and Christian principles of community.
-'There are needed,' Lonergan writes, 'individuals and groups and, in the modern world, organizations that labor to persuade people to intellectual, moral, and religious conversion and that work systematically to undo the mischief brought about by alienation and ideology.'
-By 'alienation' he means neglect of the exigencies of human attentiveness, intelligence, reasonableness, and responsibility, and by 'ideology' he means any doctrine that would justify such alienation.
-'Among such bodies' persuading to conversion, he continues, 'should be the Christian church.'22 communicate it is to bring others to share in the church's cognitive, constitutive, and effective meaning, and so to establish community on the basis of moral responsibility, religious love, and Christian proclamation.
+The Christian church is 'the community that results from the outer communication of Christ's message and from the inner gift of God's love.'
+Its mission is 'the effective communication of Christ's message,'22 and so collaboration with God in the missions of the Holy Spirit and of the Word.
+The meaning of the message is at once cognitive, constitutive, and effective.
+To communicate it is to bring others to share in the church's cognitive, constitutive, and effective meaning, and so to establish community on the basis of moral responsibility, religious love, and Christian proclamation.
 That message is to be proclaimed to all cultures, and as it is done so effectively it becomes a line of development within a culture, whether morally or religiously or with explicit Christian commitment, or all three.
 If the church truly enters into the various societies to whom it is to proclaim the moral, religious, and Christian dimensions of the principle of community, it becomes, not so much a distinct society as a process of self-constitution within worldwide human society, a process engaged in mutual self-constitution with the rest of the human family.
-Its substance is 'the Christian message conjoined with the inner gift of God's love and resulting in Christian witness, Christian fellowship, and Christian service to [humankind].24 That self-constitutive process is structured, outgoing, and redemptive, but the meaning of each of these adjectives requires sustained discernment and bold decision on the part of the church - discernment and decision regarding the structure of ministry, the meaning of mission, and the role of the church in catalyzing non-violent responses to evil that return good for evil.
+Its substance is 'the Christian message conjoined with the inner gift of God's love and resulting in Christian witness, Christian fellowship, and Christian service to [humankind].23 That self-constitutive process is structured, outgoing, and redemptive, but the meaning of each of these adjectives requires sustained discernment and bold decision on the part of the church - discernment and decision regarding the structure of ministry, the meaning of mission, and the role of the church in catalyzing non-violent responses to evil that return good for evil.
 The aim of that process is the establishment of the reign of God in the whole of human society, not only in an afterlife but in this historical life of humankind.
 The redemptive process, overcoming evil with good, has to be realized not only in the rest of human society but in the church itself, which is no stranger to the biases, to alienation, and to the ideology that would justify alienation.
 As the Wendung zur Idee has already occurred within the church, largely through the development of theology over the centuries, the church is not only a process of self-constitution but increasingly a self-conscious process of self-constitution.